johnchervanev/powerpoint_citation_automated/README.md

 ## Usage

-Place the PowerPoint file to be processed in the root directory.
 Run the main_script.py script to automate the image extraction, URL extraction, and adding URLs as footers to slides.

 ## Scripts